 A Cabbage Patch Kid For Christmas

 Well, of course my answer was "no," but it wasn't until later that I realized why.
 After reflecting on my own childhood, I remembered my most favorite doll.
 Cynthia.
-She was my Cabbage Patch Kid from 1983, and she had brown yarn hair and brown eyes.
+She was my Cabbage Patch Kid from 1983, and she had long, brown hair made of yarn and brown eyes.
 I loved her dearly and reminiscing about her brought up all kinds of warm feelings.
 I wanted that for my daughter.

 Of course, I couldn't ignore the connection to adoption.
 And truthfully it excited me.
 Every Cabbage Patch Kid comes with: